Support independent journalism

 Hawkins Mill Elementary is one of more than a dozen schools chosen to receive extra funds next school year in an effort to foster turnaround instead of closure.

-Memphis schools to lose federal dollars over who is considered poor
+Memphis schools to lose $5 million in federal dollars for poor students

 Shelby County Schools will lose $5 million in federal funding that provides extra dollars for high-poverty schools and districts.